UQ-RCC/hpc-docs/guides/Basics-Globus.md

 >[!Note]
 >
->This page is still under construction
+>This page is still under construction.
+Last updated 20260331

 ## What is Globus ?